Harley Dual Disc Caliper Rebuild (1977-1983)

 Tools and Supplies Needed

-Flare nut wrenches, also called line wrenches, were designed to remove steel brake lines and other hydraulic fittings.
+Flare nut wrenches, also called line wrenches, are designed to remove steel brake lines and other hydraulic fittings without damaging the nut.
 A standard wrench will work, but you stand a chance of stripping the fitting.

 It's usually easier to loosen the bleeder valves while the caliper is still mounted to the fork.
 Once loosened, tighten them up by hand so they don't leak while taking the caliper off.